Sergey Urusevsky

 Sergey Pavlovich Urusevsky (Серге́й Павлович Урусевский) (23 December 1908, Saint Petersburg, Russian Empire - 12 November 1974, Moscow, Soviet Union) was a Soviet cinematographer and film director, renowned for his work with Grigori Chukhrai, Mikhail Kalatozov and Yuli Raizman.
 His subjective camera style in I Am Cuba and The Cranes Are Flying is regarded as one of the best of all time, winning him several awards throughout his career.
 Urusevsky's work draws influence from Eduard Tisse, the cinematographer known for his work with Sergei Eisenstein.

 Early life

 Sergey Urusevsky (also styled Sergei Urusevskii) has always been interested in graphic design and photography.
 He graduated from the Leningrad Art Industrial High School in 1929.
 The school is now more aptly named the Saint Petersburg Art and Industry Academy and soon after graduating, he attended the Imperial Academy of Arts and graduated in 1937.
 He was very candid in his admiration for Pablo Picasso and was even sent ceramic paintings from the esteemed artist.
-In 1946, Urusevsky became a member of the Communist Party of the Soviet Union and continued to be pro-communism for the entirety of his life.
+In 1946, Urusevsky became a member of the Communist Party of the Soviet Union and continued to be pro-communist for the entirety of his life.